lamhq/tech-notes/devops/aws/4-storage/2-object-storage.md

 - Versioning-suspended: This suspends versioning for new objects.
 All new objects in the bucket will not have a version.
 However, all existing objects keep their object versions.

 The versioning state applies to all of the objects in that bucket.
 Keep in mind that storage costs are incurred for all objects in your bucket and all versions of those objects.
 To reduce your S3 bill, you may want to delete previous versions of your objects that are no longer in use.

-## Storage Classes

-S3 storage classes let you change your storage tier as your data characteristics change.
-For example, if you are now accessing your old photos infrequently, you may want to change the storage class those photos are stored in to save on costs.

-There are six S3 storage classes:

-**Amazon S3 Standard**: This is considered general purpose storage for cloud applications, dynamic websites, content distribution, mobile and gaming applications, and big data analytics.

-**Amazon S3 Intelligent-Tiering**: This tier is useful if your data has unknown or changing access patterns.
-S3 Intelligent-Tiering stores objects in two tiers, a frequent access tier and an infrequent access tier.
-Amazon S3 monitors access patterns of your data, and automatically moves your data to the most cost-effective storage tier based on frequency of access.

-**Amazon S3 Standard-Infrequent Access (S3 Standard-IA)**: S3 Standard-IA is for data that is accessed less frequently, but requires rapid access when needed.
-S3 Standard-IA offers the high durability, high throughput, and low latency of S3 Standard, with a low per-GB storage price and per-GB retrieval fee.
-This storage tier is ideal if you want to store long-term backups, disaster recovery files, and so on.

-**Amazon S3 One Zone-Infrequent Access (S3 One Zone-IA)**: Unlike other S3 storage classes which store data in a minimum of three Availability Zones (AZs), S3 One Zone-IA stores data in a single AZ and costs 20% less than S3 Standard-IA.
-S3 One Zone-IA is ideal for customers who want a lower-cost option for infrequently accessed data but do not require the availability and resilience of S3 Standard or S3 Standard-IA.
-It's a good choice for storing secondary backup copies of on-premises data or easily re-creatable data.

-**Amazon S3 Glacier**: S3 Glacier is a secure, durable, and low-cost storage class for data archiving.
-You can reliably store any amount of data at costs that are competitive with or cheaper than on-premises solutions.
-To keep costs low yet suitable for varying needs, S3 Glacier provides three retrieval options that range from a few minutes to hours.

-**Amazon S3 Glacier Deep Archive**: S3 Glacier Deep Archive is Amazon S3's lowest-cost storage class and supports long-term retention and digital preservation for data that may be accessed once or twice in a year.
-It is designed for customers—particularly those in highly regulated industries, such as the Financial Services, Healthcare, and Public Sectors—that retain data sets for 7 to 10 years or longer to meet regulatory compliance requirements.

 ## Automate Tier Transitions